STAMP-project/pitest-descartes/docs/descartes-for-dummies-mvn.md

 1. Descartes is a plugin for PIT so they have to be used together.
 To configure PIT to use Descartes modify the pom.xml of the project adding this configurazion.

-From the root folder copy the configuration to the file dhell/dspot.properties
 ```xml
 <project>
   ...